 If you're planning to drive to your holiday spot, it's essential that you make sure your car is up to the challenge, so that your journey will be safe and stress-free.

-While sending your vehicle in for a multi-point-check is always the best course of action, there are, depending on your level of automotive knowledge and experience, various checks that you can perform yourself.
+However, depending on your level of automotive knowledge and experience, there are various checks that you can perform yourself.

 YOUR ROAD TRIP CHECKLIST

 WHEELS & TYRES

 - Though the legal limit is 1mm, make sure that your tyres have a tread depth of at least 3mm as anything below that leaves you particularly vulnerable to aquaplaning.

 - Make sure your tyres are correctly inflated and monitor the pressure as you go along as low pressure due to a slow puncture could cause a blowout.

 - Also make sure that the wear on your tyres in not uneven as that could point to worn suspension or steering components or faulty wheel alignment.